troyfeng116/text-scorer/README.md

 * Filter gibberish spam from list of tweets, emails, survey responses, etc.
 * Check if the input to a text field or a form is gibberish
 * Remove nonsensical tokens from tokenized text input
+* Generate numerical distributions for similarity/compatibility of words/N-grams relative to English language

 ## Usage and Examples